silhavyj/KIV-VSS-Benchmark/README.md

 <img src="img/Figure_begin.png">

 Removing the first element from an `std::vector` is significantly slower than removing the first element from an `std::list`.
-Every time the first element is erased, the remaining elements have to be moved by one position towards the first element that was just released.
+Every time the first element is erased, the remaining elements have to be moved by one position towards the first element that was just removed.

 ### Removing an element from the end of the container

 <img src="img/Figure_end.png">

 Removing the last element from an `std::vector` turns out to be faster than removing the last element from an `std::list`.
-While the difference may not be all that significant (roughly 300 ms with a collection of a size of 100 MB), it can still improved the overall performance of the application.
+While the difference may not be all that significant (roughly 300 ms with a collection of a size of 100 MB), it can still improve the overall performance of the application.

 ### Removing an element from the middle of the container

 <img src="img/Figure_middle.png">

-When using an `std::list`, removing an element from the middle of the collection has the worst performance as we need to iterate to the middle of the collection every single time.
-Assuming that there are *n* elements in the collection, removing an element from the middle of the collection has a time complexity of `O(n^2)`.
-An `std::vector`, on the other hand, is optimized for this kind of deletion, giving us ultimately a significant advantage over using an `std::list`
+When using an `std::list`, removing an element from the middle of the collection has the worst performance as it has to iterate to the middle of the collection every single time.
+Assuming that there are *n* elements in the collection, removing an element from the middle of the collection has a time complexity of `O(n)`, so the entire process of deleting all the elements ends up being `O(n^2)`.
+An `std::vector`, on the other hand, is optimized for this kind of deletion, giving us ultimately a significant advantage over the use of an `std::list`